documentcloud/documentcloud/app/views/help/searching.markdown

 Still have questions about how to search?
 Don't hesitate to [contact us][].

+To see the details of how to use our search API, visit the API documentation at [documentcloud.org/api][].

 [contact us]: javascript:dc.app.workspace.help.openContactDialog()
 [John Yoo detainee]: #search/John%20Yoo%20detainee
 [account: scott.klein@propublica.org]: #search/account%3A%20scott.klein%40propublica.org